top of page

 Timna Park

-Timna is a huge park, 60 square kilometers in total, located in the Timna Valley, about 30 kilometers north of Eilat.
-A host of activities can be done here.
-This can seem bit overwhelming.
+Timna is a large park, 60 square kilometers in total, located in the Timna Valle about 30 kilometers north of Eilat.
+There are many activities that can be done here, and this may seem a bit overwhelming at first.
 If you come with a tour, your itinerary is already decided upon.
-Otherwise, it is a good idea to decide in advance the types of activities that interest you and your family and to work from there, although with a degree of flexibility.
+Otherwise, it is a good idea to decide in advance the types of activities that interest you or your family and to plan from there.

 "In and Around Jerusalem for Everyone - The Best Walks, Hikes and Outdoor Pools"